Premee12/Web-Scraping/README.md

 # Web-Scraping
-This repos consist of diverse web scraping projects and fundamental
+These repo consists of diverse web scraping projects and fundamental
+- Understanding Beautiful soup
+- Mechanical Soup
+- Tweets scraping using Tweepy
+-